List of Sherlock characters: Mycroft Holmes

 Mycroft Holmes (played by the show's executive producer, co-creator, and writer Mark Gatiss) is first introduced when he abducts John and offers to pay him to spy on Sherlock.
 He is Sherlock's older brother and engages in sibling rivalry with Sherlock.
 Mycroft is frequently mocked by Sherlock for "putting on weight".
 He occupies a "minor position in the British government"; however, as with many Holmes-based works, it is heavily hinted that he has a much bigger role than he claims – on one occasion, Sherlock sarcastically remarks that Mycroft is the British government "when he's not too busy being the British Secret Services, or the CIA on a freelance basis".
 He is driven around in a private car with his personal assistant who goes by the name of "Anthea".

 Just as in the Doyle books, Mycroft is even more skilled at deduction, correcting Sherlock on occasion and beating him in deduction exercises, as well as lacking enthusiasm for "legwork".
-His intellect is borderline superhuman, allowing him to learn Serbian in a couple of hours (with Sherlock even noting that he once was capable of learning it much faster).
+His intellect is borderline superhuman, allowing him to learn Serbian in a couple of hours (with Sherlock even noting that he once was capable of learning languages much faster).
 As such, even Sherlock admits that Mycroft is smarter than he is; in reference to their childhood, Mycroft thought Sherlock was "an idiot", only changing his mind when they compared themselves with other children.
 While Mycroft's social skills are far superior to Sherlock's, it is at times hinted that his private life is rather lonely as well as nobody can keep up with his intellect.
 Mycroft declines his invitation to the Watsons' wedding, aware how his behaviour would rather drag the ceremony.
 He is further quite unaware that Lady Smallwood appears to be flirting with him.

 Despite not paying John like he originally suggested, Mycroft is kept informed of anything his brother does that may be illegal, as seen in "His Last Vow", where John informs him Sherlock had seemingly relapsed back into his old drug habits.
 Though concerned, Mycroft jokes it would be safer for Sherlock to cross-dress like their uncle.

 Mycroft knows his brother well, saying Sherlock considers himself a dragon-slayer; the villains Sherlock catches are the equivalent of dragons.
 In Mycroft's opinion, Sherlock has "the mind of philosopher or scientist, yet he elects to be a detective".
 However, he considers this an improvement, since as a child, Sherlock initially wanted to be a pirate.
 Charles Augustus Magnussen in His Last Vow reveals Mycroft to be in the Secret Intelligence Service and, effectively, the most important person in the UK.

 The brothers have been seen challenging each other's wits throughout the series, and enjoy playing Operation as though it were a chess game.
 Cigarette addiction is something Mycroft shares with Sherlock; Sherlock remarks that Mycroft can only handle low tar cigarettes and thus "smokes like a beginner".
 Sherlock also declares to John that Mycroft has OCD, albeit in the same moment that Sherlock reveals a touch of his own OCD.